 - Remove from the oven.
 Run a knife around the edge of the pan so that the cheesecake does not stick.
-Place plastic wrap over the top of the cheesecake and place in the refrigerator for at least 8 hours, or overnight.
+Place plastic wrap over the top of the cheesecake and transfer to the refrigerator for at least 4 hours, or overnight.

 - If desired, drizzle the top of the cheesecake with caramel sauce before serving.

 This recipe was originally published on April 22, 2021.
 It was updated on September 22, 2023, with minor recipe modifications and enhanced tips and information.
 The original recipe included a homemade caramel sauce.

 Here is the original caramel sauce recipe: